jacqueline-walsh/Hacker-News/README.md

 ## API

+Axios 3rd party library has been installed for fetching the api.

 The hacker news returns a list of story ids for both 'new stories' and the 'top stories'.

 - New Stories "https://hacker-news.firebaseio.com/v0/newstories.json"